Hyperparathyroidism

 Low serum phosphate concentration suggests hyperparathyroidism, especially when coupled with elevated renal excretion of phosphate.
 When hyperparathyroidism results in increased bone turnover, serum alkaline phosphatase is frequently increased.

 Urinary calcium excretion is usually normal or high in hyperparathyroidism.
 Low urinary calcium suggests another diagnosis such as familial hypocalciuric hypercalcemia.
 Chronic kidney disease suggests the presence of secondary hyperparathyroidism, but primary hyperparathyroidism can also be present.
-In patients with chronic kidney disease, high serum calcium and normal serum phosphate suggest primary hyperparathyroidism, whereas elevated phosphate suggests secondary hyperparathyroidism.
+In patients with chronic kidney disease, high serum calcium and normal serum phosphate suggest primary hyperparathyroidism, whereas elevated serum phosphate and low serum calcium suggests secondary hyperparathyroidism.
+In patients with long-standing advanced kidney disease, tertiary hyperparathyroidism can develop.
+Parathyroid hormone secretion becomes autonomous, serum calcium and phosphate levels are increased, and the parathyroid hormone level is markedly elevated.

 Imaging studies of the parathyroid(s) may be done preoperatively to localize an abnormal gland; imaging is not done to establish the diagnosis or determine whether surgery is needed.
 However, parathyroidectomy done by experienced surgeons has a high cure rate, and the cure rate has not been improved with use of preoperative imaging.